grommet/grommet/.github/ai-instructions/styling.md

 ### 3. Component Usage

 - **Leverage Existing Atoms:** Always compose UI using existing Grommet primitives (`Box`, `Text`, `Button`, etc.).
 - **Icons:** Use the `grommet-icons` package for iconography by default.
 Do not manually generate custom, raw `<svg>` elements.
-Additionally, always provide a way to override which icon is used via the component's theme tokens.
+Additionally, always provide a way to override which icon is used via the base theme.

----

-_See the **Anti-Patterns (Never Generate)** table in `.github/copilot-instructions.md` for the full list of forbidden patterns._